junior-edson/solid_api_rest/readme.md

 ## Application features
--   [v] Create a new user
+-   [x] Create a new user
--   [v] Send e-mail when a new user is created
+-   [x] Send e-mail when a new user is created

 ## SOLID principles applied